cainus/codecov.io/README.md

 You can decide to upload the partial coverage report by chaning the target upload file to `./coverage/coverage.json`.
 View your report on Codecov, if the reports are not accurate then switch back to the `lcov` provided above.

+We are working on improving this implementation and appreciate your patience.

 ## Contributing